philipwalton/html-inspector/README.md

 # HTML Inspector

-**NOTE:** I no longer have time to maintain this project, respond to issues, or address PRs.
+:warning: **NOTE:** I no longer have time to maintain this project, respond to issues, or address PRs.
 If anyone else would like to take over as a maintainer, please [contact me](https://philipwalton.com/about/#contact).

 ***